dsdenya/Flix-App/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/88856401/134451410-ff13a65d-f617-49f2-a4f6-096f31823832.gif)

 ### Notes
-I had the most challenge with assignment 2 because everytime I had an problem another problem popped up.
+I had the most challenge with assignment 2 because everytime I had an problem another problem popped up that regressed the progress that was made before.
 My app was working until it got to  the Collection View setup.